 Staying in:

-From your base in Bicheno, drive south to Freycinet National Park, home to white sand beaches, clear water coasts and over 49 species of wildlife, including wombats, wallabies and echidnas.
-Join your leader for a steep, moderate to difficult walk to Wineglass Bay, voted one of the world’s top 10 beaches, then, after lunch, follow the path up to Cape Tourville Lighthouse.
-Soak up the views at the top, then return to Bicheno.
-Tonight, you have the option to join a guided tour of a penguin rookery where the area’s little penguins return nightly to feed their young.
+From your base in Bicheno, drive south to the beautiful Freycinet National Park, home to a wild domain of sublime beaches, whose powder-white sands are lapped by translucent waters.
+Join your leader for the walk to Wineglass Bay Lookout, or continue to the beach itself for a swim.
+It was voted one of the world’s top 10 beaches.
+Then after lunch follow the path up to Cape Tourville Lighthouse.
+Pose for a picture (or two) in front of the panoramic views, and then head back to Bicheno.
+This evening, there’s the option for you to join a guided tour for a closer look at the life of the area’s Little Penguins as they return nightly to their rookeries to feed their young.

 Activities: